unoplatform/uno.templates/tools/Uno.Sdk.Updater/ReadMe.md

 # Uno.Sdk

-The Uno.Sdk powers the Uno Single Project including the ability to implicitly and easily manage many commonly used NuGet Packages with your Uno Platform application.
-Below is a table of the MSBuild Properties which you can use to override the default versions provided by this version of the SDK along with a reference to the full Package manifest to give you a better idea of which packages will have what version or to better understand which Variable to use for the packages that you want to override.
+The Uno.Sdk powers the Uno Platform Single Project, including the ability to implicitly and easily manage many commonly used NuGet Packages with your Uno Platform application.
+Below is a table of the MSBuild Properties which you can use to override the default versions provided by this version of the SDK.
+You will also find full Package manifest to give you a better idea of packages version, or to better understand which variable to use for the packages that you want to override.

 | MSBuild Property | Default Version |
 |----------------|:---------------:|